grsouza/supabase-analytics/README.md

 ### Log User Identifier
 The `user_id` is logged on every event automatically.
 You can disable this when initializing by passing `useLoggedUserInfo: false`.

+## Acknowledgement

+This package is based on the Dart/Flutter implementation found at https://github.com/bdlukaa/supabase_addons from [@bdlukaadev](https://twitter.com/bdlukaadev)